 These Interim Financial Statements are presented in Canadian dollars, which is also the Company's and its wholly-owned subsidiaries' functional currency.
 At the transaction date, each asset, liability, revenue and expense denominated in a foreign currency is translated into Canadian dollars using the exchange rate in effect at that date.
 At the fiscal period end date, unsettled monetary assets and liabilities are translated into Canadian dollars using the exchange rate in effect at the period end date and the related translation differences are recognized in net income.

-Notes to the Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2021 and 2020 Expressed in Thousands of Canadian Dollars Except Price per Share/Unit (Unaudited)
+Expressed in Thousands of Canadian Dollars Except Price per Share/Unit c) New IFRS pronouncements